mindplay-dk/sapi-host/README.md

 ## `mindplay/sapi-host`

-This library implements a SAPI host for dispatch of PSR-15 `HandlerInterface`.
+This library implements a SAPI host for dispatch of PSR-15 `RequestHandlerInterface`.

 In a nutshell, this is a front-controller for the `index.php` file in a PSR-7/15/17 based project.